-If you require hospitalization, Medica will refer you to one of its hospital providers.
-Call Customer Service at the number on the back of your Medica ID card.
+Your plan's designated mental health and substance use disorder provider will coordinate your network substance use disorder health services.
+If you require hospitalization, your plan's designated mental health and substance use disorder provider will refer you to one of its hospital providers.
+Please note: The hospital network for medical services and mental health and substance use disorder services may not be the same.
+Call your plan's designated mental health and substance use disorder provider at the number on the back of your Medica ID card.
 Emergency substance use disorder services are covered benefits.
-After receiving emergency substance use disorder inpatient services please notify Customer Service at the number on the back of your Medica ID card as soon as reasonably possible.
+After receiving emergency substance use disorder inpatient services please notify your plan's designated mental health and substance use disorder provider at the number on the back of your Medica ID card as soon as reasonably possible.